-This is an abstract method of oil painting with a palate knife.
+This is an abstract method of oil painting with a palette knife.
 The effect created is a thick impasto oil painting.
-The colours, rhythm, and strokes are bright, bold, and positive - symbolizing both 'Colours of Life' and a 'Hello To Positivity'.
+The colors, rhythm, and strokes are bright, bold, and positive - symbolizing both 'Colours of Life' and a 'Hello To Positivity'.

 Colours of Life

 The Hothur Foundation, spearheaded by Kulsum Shadab Wahab aimed at addressing and uplifting of the economically backward by providing for basic amenities including quality educations, medical aid, maternity guidance, and counseling, matrimonial aid for girls as well as contribution to infrastructural growth through roads, education centers, and bus shelters, etc. The Hothur Foundation also partners with other charitable institutions and corporate setups who share the common vision of a better life for the deserving

 Ink sketch inspired from the recent events around India

 With the lockdown announced in India, there was a huge impact on the daily wage workers.
 The informal workers are the backbone of the Indian Economy from sectors across, be it constructing houses, eateries, cooking, plumbers to various other jobs.
 The shutdown turned these people into overnight refugees.
 Men, women, and children began journeys back to their native places.
 They walked for days under the summer sun and the night stars.

 Stop motion is a very precise and tedious animated film making technique.
 It is also called Stop Frame Animation.
 The animation is captured in one frame at a time where the objects are moved accordingly.
 The basic process involves taking a photo of the object, slightly moving it and taking another photograph.
 When one plays back the images consequently the objects appear to move.